• Skip to primary navigation

 Is freezing and melting point the same?

-There are a several ways to make a homemade slushy drink.
-You could freeze a ready made smoothie in an ice cube tray and then experiment with how to make the cubes melt enough to drink or use salt and ice to freeze your slushy.
+There are several ways to make a homemade slushy drink.
+You can freeze a ready-made smoothie in an ice cube tray and then experiment with how to make the cubes melt enough to drink or use salt and ice to freeze your slushy.
+The ice and salt method is the fastest!

-Make a homemade slushy drink with ice and salt
+Make a 5-minute slushy drink with ice and salt

 What you’ll need